opticdev/optic/projects/rulesets-base/README.md

 ## Connecting Spectral to Optic

+> ℹ️ If you just want to use the basic Spectral OAS rulesets, take a look at our [spectral-oas-v6 standard ruleset](../standard-rulesets/README.md#spectral)

 With Optic, you can connect your Spectral rules and extend them using Optic's lifecycle (added, changed, addedOrChanged, always) and exemption features.

 To start:

 ```bash
 # Create a new custom repo
 optic ruleset init spectral-rules